-The uniform, statewide identification badge will be recognized by the district and must be visible at all tim s that a contractor is on school grounds.
-The identification bad e is valid for a period of file years.
+The uniform, statewide identification badge will be recognized by the district and must be visible at all times that a contractor is on school grounds.
+The identification badge is valid for a period of five (5) years.

-Any exemptions of this policy must be approved in writing by the Office of Employment Standards.
+Any exemptions to this policy must be approved in writing by the Office of Employment Standards.